Simulation (computer science): Formal definition

-To witness, consider a similarity which is a simulation.
+To witness, consider a similarity that is a simulation.
 Since it is symmetric, it is a bisimulation.
 It must then be a subset of bisimilarity, which is the union of all bisimulations.
 Yet it is easy to see that similarity is always a superset of bisimilarity.
 From this follows that if similarity is a simulation, it equals bisimilarity.
 And if it equals bisimilarity, it is naturally a simulation (since bisimilarity is a simulation).
 Therefore, similarity is a simulation if and only if it equals bisimilarity.
 If it does not, it must be its strict superset; hence a strictly coarser equivalence relation.

 Similarity of separate transition systems

 When comparing two different transition systems (S', Λ', →') and (S", Λ", →"), the basic notions of simulation and similarity can be used by forming the disjoint composition of the two machines, (S, Λ, →) with S = S' ∐ S", Λ = Λ' ∪ Λ" and → = →' ∪ →", where ∐ is the disjoint union operator between sets.